Yes, Virginia, There Is a Santa Claus. Thank God!

 Santa hadn't actually come.
 Everything was the same.
 Same tree.
 Same presents.
 Same cookies sitting on the same plate.
 I hadn't had the heart to eat Santa's cookies, and I was still waiting for that Christmas miracle.
 We told the children they could unwrap their gifts.

 The biggest excitement came from the cans of Pringles potato chips.
-It had been a tradition, since the oldest kids were babies.
+It had been a tradition since the oldest kids were babies.
 Each child got their own can of Pringles.
 They were the hit of the day.

 As the day progressed, I realized that no one was coming to save us.
 This was our Christmas.
-The funny thing was, after the children got over their initial disappointment of Santa's non-appearance, they got on with their day.
+The funny thing was after the children got over their initial disappointment of Santa's non-appearance, they got on with their day.
 They didn't dwell on the fact that he didn't show up.
 They carried on, happy as ever.

 One evening after work, I hit Walmart, seeking out the after Christmas sales.
 For about a hundred dollars, I filled a cart with discounted Christmas goodies.
 I put everything in a huge box and left the box in my car.
-After the children went to bed, I retreived the box, taped it closed and set it under the still decorated Christmas tree.
+After the children went to bed, I retrieved the box, taped it closed and set it under the still decorated Christmas tree.
 Then I wrote a note.

 "Dear Kids, I found this box in the snow just outside the North Pole.
 It must have fallen off of Santa's sleigh.
 Sorry it took so long to get here, but we are still pretty busy at the North Pole.
 Don't forget to be good, because we are always watching.
 Love, the Elves"